forestagostinelli/Learned-Activation-Functions-Source/README.md

 ==========================================
 This repository if for the reproduction of research by Agostinelli et al. Learning Activation Functions to Improve Deep Neural Networks. http://arxiv.org/abs/1412.6830

+This is a learnable activation function for neural networks.
+Experiments have shown that it outperforms rectified linear units (ReLU) and Leaky ReLU.

 ==========================================
 Memory
 ==========================================